 Hope everyone is staying well, and, of course, writing.

-Well, that seems like a good place to stop.
-Keep writing and I'll see you again next week.
+Well, that about does it for me.
+Keep writing, and I'll see you next week.

 Post a Comment